USDA-ARS-GBRU/tamipami/readme.md

 options:
-  -h, --help            show this help message and exit --input INPUT         An file containing the data from a TamiPami process run or downloaded data from the web ap, if not input is provided STDIN will be assumed
+  -h, --help            show this help message and exit --input INPUT         An file containing the data from a TamiPami process run or downloaded data from the web ap, if not input is provided STDIN will
+                        be assumed
   --cutoff CUTOFF       A json string containing the kmer lengths and the Zscore cutoff values above which kmers are considered part of the PAM/TAM.
-If no cutoff is provided it will be automatically
-                        calculated using univariate k means clustering. example input : '{'4': 0.7, '5': 1.35}'
+                        Single and double quotes are required.
+If no cutoff is provided it will be automatically calculated using univariate k means clustering.
+Example input: --cutoff '{"3": 2, "4": 2, "5": 2, "6": 2}' --predict_out PREDICT_OUT
-  --predict_out PREDICT_OUT
                         A file directory containing the PAM/TAM and degenerate sequences identified
 ```

 ## Example data

-Coming soon...
+Example datasets are available under NCBI Bioproject [PRJNA1298332 : Tamipami: Software for determining the PAM and TAM sites of new CRISPR/Cas and TnpB nucleases ](https://www.ncbi.nlm.nih.gov/bioproject/1298332).
+For more information see [`data/readme.md`](`data/readme.md).

+## Performance

+Detailed performance metrics for 7 datasets are found at [`benchmark/readme.md`](benchmark/readme.md).
+TL;DR most datasets take 15-30 seconds to process.

 ## Need more help?

 If you need help or encounter errors please request support on the [Tamipami Github issues page](https://github.com/USDA-ARS-GBRU/tamipami/issues)

-## server notes
+## Server notes

+Docker deployment command:

 ```
 docker run -d \